divancic/superbin/README.md

 ## Introduction

 SuperBin strives to be a generic C++ class for arbitrary large numbers.
+It is not an efficient implementation.
 I started building it for [ADEL](https://github.com/divancic/superbin#adelint) (read on) but soon realised it could be much more than that.
 Class is kind of half-done: it has all the backbone methods, but it does not have any C++ operators and such defined (at least not at the time of this writing).

 The class stores the numbers internally in a binary format so all operations are performed on large binary numbers.
 Other formats (octal, decimal, hexadecimal, or any arbitrary format) may be given as an input or requested as an output (see [Examples](https://github.com/divancic/superbin#examples)).